mattmok/tomcat/res/maven/README.txt

 4 - in https://repository.apache.org/index.html#stagingRepositories release it

 To install in your maven repo:
-1 - ant -f mvn-pub.xml generic-install
+1 - ant -f res/maven/mvn-pub.xml generic-install